HazardDede/pnp/README.md

     plugin: pnp.plugins.pull.sensor.Sound
     args:
       wav_file: doorbell.wav  # The file to compare for similarity
       device_index:  # The index of the microphone devices.
 If not specified pyAudio will try to find a capable device
       mode: pearson  # Use pearson correlation coefficient [pearson, std]
       sensitivity_offset: 0.1  # Adjust sensitivity.
 Positive means less sensitive; negative is more sensitive
       cool_down: 3s  # Prevents the pull to emit more than one sound detection event every 3 seconds
-      ignore_overflow: True  # Some devices might be too slow to process the stream in realtime.
+      ignore_overflow: true  # Some devices might be too slow to process the stream in realtime.
 Ignore any buffer overflow errors.
   push:
     - plugin: pnp.plugins.push.simple.Echo